ah-sê-dên-si • Hear it!

 Notes: This word is the noun from the adjective oscitant "yawning, drowsy, sluggish", itself based on the seldom used verb oscitate "to yawn or gape open".
 Don't forget to change the Y to I before the plural ending: oscitancies.

-In Play: Oscitancy is usually accompanied by a previous Good Word, pandiculation, stretching from sleepiness: "Mortimer talked a half hour about the advantages of eating raw seeds and vegetables to a sea of oscitancy and pandiculation."
+In Play: Oscitancy is usually found in the company of a previous Good Word, pandiculation, stretching from sleepiness: "Mortimer talked a half hour about the advantages of eating raw seeds and twigs to a sea of oscitancy and pandiculation."
 However, this word is probably more often used in reference to sluggishness or dullness resembling that of sleepiness: "Jacob seems a bit more oscitant to finish cleaning the garage than he was to start the job."

 Word History: Today's word comes from the present participle, oscitan(t)s, of the Latin verb oscitare "to yawn, open, gape", made up of os "mouth" + citare "to move".
-The root of citare, cit-, is shared with the hest of English behest (old [k] became [h] in Germanic languages like English).
-(We never oscitate at the words suggested by Luciano de Oliveira, one of the editors of the Good Word series, because his suggestions are always intriguing.)
+Latin os, oris "mouth" came from PIE os- "mouth", which also went into the making of Sanskrit asan "mouth", Old Norse oss "mouth of a river", and Irish ós "mouth".
+The root of citare, cit-, came from PIE keiê- "to move", which is also responsible for Sanskrit cyavate "bestirs oneself" and Greek kinein "to move", the origin of the English borrowings cinema and kinetic.
+We also find its remains in the hest of English behest, since PIE [k] became [h] in Germanic languages like English.
+(We never oscitate at the words suggested by Luciano Eduardo de Oliveira, an editor of the Good Words, because his suggestions are always intriguing.)